mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 Think back to the skyscraper architect on the beach.
 Both owners value having windows and lowering energy costs, but the degree to which they value these things is different.
 The beach house owner cares much more about having large windows at the expense of increased energy costs.
 The office building owner wants enough windows so that their tenants don't feel like the building is a prison, but they care more about energy costs than the beach bum.

+For the rest of this post, I'm going to demonstrate several pitfalls that good developers fall into when they try to bring the lessons of production code to unit tests.

 # A good developer's bad test

-Here's a style of test I see very often from otherwise talented developers:
+I often see otherwise talented developers write tests that look like the following:

 ```python
 def test_initial_score(self):